codefuturist/bear-js-cli/README.md

   -o, --open-note                                display the new note in Bear's main or external window

+  -q, --add-id                                   include note ID as HTML comment in content

+  -r, --creation-date                            add creation date to content with timestamp format

   -t, --tag=tag                                  tag for note

   -u, --header=header                            note title